migramirez2/Harmony-ONE/progress/soph-neou.md

+2023-12-4 Mon:
+Management has approved a 1-year long-term contract for essential Harmony Base services, such as the archival node, aimed at cost savings.
+The November cloud cost report is pending finalization, awaiting GCP invoices.

+0% internal voting power discussions started on our social and internally, Validators are showing enthusiasm to embrace this challenge.
+Validator community will be engaged for testing in testnet.
+The hardfork is targeted for 1Q, and two technical challenges are in focus: 1) leader rotation with external validators and 2) leader consensus metrics (the proposed solution involves sending metrics to our Prometheus push gateway)

+One famous exchange partner received funds via a multisig transaction and have expressed the need for a more robust explorer.
+It faced challenges with the internal transaction tab lacking the necessary data for confirmation.
+A temporary manual and empirical process has been communicated to address this concern.
+Improving our explorer is imperative.

+Protofire is actively working on migrating their testnet blockscout local environment to a more robust one.
+It's essential to note that Protofire allocates approximately 0.5 Full-Time Equivalent (FTE) per month for projects like Safe, Swap, Compound, and Blockscout.
+Currently, Blockscout has the lowest priority in this allocation.

+---
 2023-11-27 Mon:
 I am in active negotiations with five bare metal providers to optimize our server instance pricing.
 Addtionnally, I have proposed options for serving subgraph, and now awaiting feedback from management.